6th November 2016

 “We are concerned about the clarity and accuracy of these sites.
-Rather than helping consumers they may actually be making it more difficult for them.
+Rather than helping consumers, they may actually be making it more difficult for them.
 When you put in your criteria – which room you want, when you want to stay – they are listed in a certain order.
 This is not just influenced by consumer preference but by commission – commercial considerations – and consumers might not be aware of this.”

 With 70% of people using OTAs last year to book hotel rooms, Andrea Coscelli, Chief Executive of the CMA, believes customers should be fully aware of whether they are getting a good deal or not, and we couldn’t agree more.

 This pressure selling makes claims about how many people are looking at the same room, influencing the availability and creating an unfair sense of urgency.

 When this appears on a hotel’s own booking engine it can be an inaccurate reflection of the hotel’s room stock – they need to be on the ball when it comes to presenting their availability to ensure full transparency for guests.

-We know a thing or two about marketing for hotels – that’s why we welcome the watchdog’s intervention and encourage any hoteliers thinking about ways to drive their direct bookings to contact us directly on 0117 930 4365 or drop us an email us and one of the team will get back to you.
+We know a thing or two about marketing for hotels – that’s why we welcome the watchdog’s intervention and encourage any hoteliers thinking about ways to drive their direct bookings to use web design and development, and effective digital marketing to boost their online presence.